blockstorm/blockstorm.github.com/pages/ranks.md

 - `/creative` sets your gamemode to creative
 - `/survival` sets your gamemode to survival

+Some of these commands are only available in creative and freebuild so other players can still play survival.

 Commands Moderator can use:

 - `/kick <player>` kicks a player from the server